 What is dementia?

-The term dementia is used to describe the symptoms of a number of different diseases and conditions that cause the progressive decline of your brain.
+The term dementia describes groups of symptoms that cause the progressive decline of your brain.
 Dementia happens when different diseases affect the brain - it is not a normal part of ageing.
 Dementia affects everyone differently, but it can often affect your ability to:

 - concentrate, plan and organise things

 There are many different types of dementia and it’s possible to have more than one type at the same time (this is known as 'mixed dementia').
 Some of the most common types of dementia include:

 - Vascular dementia - caused by damage to the blood vessels that carry oxygen to the brain.
 The drop in oxygen supply causes brain cells to become damaged and die.
 This can be caused by strokes or diseases affecting the brain.

 See our factsheet Living with dementia for more information on the different types of dementia and their symptoms.

 Dementia symptoms vary from person to person and often depend on the type of dementia you have.
 They will get worse over time.
 Common symptoms include: